AFE123x/procure-sophisticated-allocable-quantity/instructions-and-notes/notes.md

             - Pros: relatively fast
             - cons: memory fragmentation issues, poor utilization as memory
     - Next fit:
-        - instead of starting from the beginnincg, you can start from the first free space.
+        - instead of starting from the beginning, you can start from the first free space.
             - pros: Faster than first fit.
             - cons: fragmentation is bad.
-    -best fit:
+    - Best fit:
         - find the smallest free chunk that can fit your data.
             - pros: Best memory utilization, keeping fragments small
             - cons: slower than the other two algorithms, doesn't guarantee optimality.